-- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc.
+a) Demonstrated system feasibility.

+b) Proven similar technology via testing, modeling, simulation, etc.

 YANG data models are in use today in data networks.
-Other SDOs (e.g. the IETF) have already defined YANG data models and there is sufficient joint membership and liaison to ensure that IEEE 802 benefits from their prior experience.
+IEEE and other SDOs (e.g., the IETF) have already defined YANG data models and there is sufficient joint membership and liaison to ensure that IEEE 802 benefits from their prior experience.